Charles Littler

-Charles Augustus Murray Littler (26 March 1868 – 3 September 1916) was an Australian soldier.
-Born in Launceston, Tasmania, to Augustus East Littler and Hannah Sarah (née Murray), he married Helen Cotgrave Thomas in 1892 and had 3 sons.
+Charles Augustus Murray Littler, (26 March 1868 – 3 September 1916) was an Australian soldier and businessman.
+Born in Launceston, Tasmania, to Augustus East Littler and Hannah Sarah (née Murray), he married Helen Cotgrave Thomas in 1892 and had three sons.
 In 1910, Littler became manager of a rubber and coconut company on the island of Mindanao.
 Due to financial problems, he returned to Tasmania in 1914 and joined the Australian Imperial Force on 16 December.
-On 2 February 1915 he embarked for Egypt with 2/12th Battalion.
+He embarked for Egypt with the 12th Battalion on 2 February 1915 and fought in the Gallipoli campaign, where he was awarded the Distinguished Service Order.
+Littler was killed in action during the Battle of Mouquet Farm.